Hizzonner

 Hizzonner is an American television sitcom that aired on NBC on Thursday nights from May 10 to June 14, 1979.
+David Huddleston not only starred, he was also executive producer, wrote the theme song, and did the majority of the casting.

 Synopsis

 The series centered on Mayor Cooper, a widower with two grown children, Annie, a civil rights attorney, and James, a hippie.

 An aspect of the series is that when things would get out of hand, Mayor Cooper would break into song and there was always a musical number in each episode.